pytest-dev/pytest-cov/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-pytest-cover could always use more documentation, whether as part of the official pytest-cover docs, in docstrings, or even on the web in blog posts, articles, and such.
+pytest-cov could always use more documentation, whether as part of the official pytest-cov docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/ionelmc/pytest-cover/issues.
+The best way to send feedback is to file an issue at https://github.com/schlamar/pytest-cov/issues.

 If you are proposing a feature: